digitalpalidictionary/digitalpalidictionary.github.io/src/install_android_dicttango.md

 ## Change the Dictionary Order

-While you are there, you can change the order that dictionaries are displayed in.
+While you are there, you can change the order in which dictionaries are displayed.

 1. Click the **Sorting Mode Button** in the top right-hand corner